NicolasLagaillardie/mpst_rust_github/artifact.md

 2. reproduce our benchmarks (i.e., Table 2 and Figure 9), and
 3. use the tool to verify your own communication protocols.

-/!\ *Bear in mind that the benchmark data in the paper was generated using an 32-cores AMD OpteronTM Processor 6282 SE machine (the tool makes heavy use of multicore, when available) with a quota of more than 100.000 files and 100 GB of HDD.
+/!\ Bear in mind that the benchmark data in the paper was generated using an 32-cores AMD OpteronTM Processor 6282 SE machine (the tool makes heavy use of multicore, when available) with a quota of more than 100.000 files and 100 GB of HDD.
 In addition, the tool needs an access to `localhost` for the tests.

+/!\ To test it on your own computer, it is recommended to have 16 GB of RAM: the library itself is lightweight, but all the examples and the benchmarks are very heavy and need more than 16 GB of RAM.
+That is why, we commented the heaviest protocols for a lighter Docker image and easier compilation.
+In the next sections, you will be able to uncomment those files to test them.

 ---